 Years of research and experience implementing Medicaid and CHIP point to coverage gains realized by simplified and streamlined processes and reductions in enrollment and retention of people who remain eligible for coverage when processes are complicated or require additional documentation or verification.
-Kentucky's waiver proposal anticipated that the demonstration would result in about 95,000 fewer Medicaid enrollees after implementation, as a result of beneficiary non-compliance with waiver policies, such as premiums and the work requirement, and, in later years, due to shifts to commercial coverage.
+While the total number likely to lose coverage may be under dispute, Kentucky's waiver proposal anticipated that the demonstration would result in fewer Medicaid enrollees after implementation, as a result of beneficiary non-compliance with waiver policies, such as premiums and the work requirement, and, in later years, due to shifts to commercial coverage.
+In Arkansas, the only state to implement a work requirement to date, over 12,000 people have lost coverage due to failure to comply with work or reporting requirements as of November 2018.
+Litigation is pending in Arkansas.
+A November 8th letter to Secretary Azar from the Medicaid and CHIP Payment and Access Commission (MACPAC) raised concerns about disenrollment and the lack of an approved evaluation plan and asked for a pause in additional disenrollment.
+Understanding how many individuals lose coverage, the reasons for the coverage loss and if individuals gain employment with coverage or become uninsured are key questions for waiver evaluations in Arkansas and Kentucky.